zlsa/f9r-v2/README.md

 protects the body.
 It lands upside-down with eight SuperDraco engines in a configuration similar to the Dragon v2.

+# Credits

+Modeled by me with input from [/u/Blue525](http://www.reddit.com/user/Blue525) and others.

 # License

 CC0.